Mathématique: Chapter 5

 “One of those adorable little sets of graded spoons?”

 “Measuring spoons.
-To your left.”
+On your left.”

-Her hand fell upon the correct drawer and she looked at him with a subtle lift of her eyebrows.
+She looked at him with an oh-is-now lift of her eyebrows.

 He shrugged.